nef-gpt/adl4cv/submissions/presentation_2/slides.md

 **Training**:
 1. Codebook elements randomly initialized
 2. Assign to the closest Codebook element
-3. Update Codebook elements using L2-loss
+3. Update Codebook elements by minimizing L2-loss
 4. Assigned rarely used elements to weights
 5. goto 2.